CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 All code **should be properly documented** in `.cs` files.
 Code documentation should adhere to Microsoft Doc's format.

 Microsoft provides a documentation generation system based on XML comments.
 These comments are formally single line C♯ comments (indicated by triple slashes) containing XML tags.
-All comments must be directly before the code block to which the comments refer, for example:
+All comments must be placed directly before the code block to which the comments refer, for example:

 ```c#
 /// <summary>